-The Presbyterian Youth Connection (PYC) meets on Sunday mornings from 9:40 to 10:45 a.m. for Sunday School and once a month for an overnight sleepover in the Youth Lounge.
+The Presbyterian Youth Connection (PYC) meets on Sunday mornings from 9:40 to 10:45 a.m. for Sunday School (during the school year) and once a month for an overnight sleepover in the Youth Lounge.

 Additional opportunities for youth at NorthPark include participation in fellowship activities, alternative worship activities, and service opportunities.
 There is meaningful discussion as teens share their experiences and concerns, but there is plenty of time for laughter, too!

 Planning for PYC and Sunday School topics is prepared by the Youth Ministry Council, which meets quarterly.
 All youth are welcome to add their voices to the council.

 At NorthPark we believe parents, teachers and the church are in partnership together to educate our children in the faith.